Travel Disruption

 TfL have advised on strike days to expect:

-• Other TfL services are expected to operate as normal but may be extremely busy.
+• Other Tube lines are expected to operate but may be busy.
+Service levels will vary across the network.

 Uber Boat by Thames Clippers